ylsdamxssjxxdd/eva/README_en.md

 - After enabling, the prediction of the next word is manually controlled by the you, which can obtain more information about the model's operation

+### Eva sync rate test

+- In local mode and chat state, the model can be tested for sync rate.
+Right click on the input area and select \<Eva sync rate test>

+- The main test model's instruction following ability, the higher the sync rate, the stronger the model 😊

 ## build

 1. Configure the environment